krisJagoda/weather_app_react/README.md

-# Weather App In ReactJS
+# Weather App In React